pixelbutler/pixelbutler/README.md

 ````
 For more examples [browse the demo's](https://pixelbutler.github.io/pixelbutler/).

+## API documentation

+Not yet, check the demos :sunglasses:

 ## Browser support

-Any modern browser that supports canvas and reasonable JS performance, and preferably WebGL capable.
+Any modern browser that supports canvas and reasonable JS performance, and preferably WebGL support.

 - Firefox
 - Chrome